 Yet my little brother inexplicably had this crappy, illegible handwriting.
 So, in addition to my curiosity about gastronomy, my father also observed how I naturally measured the space of a line of words and drew well-rounded letters.
 He began teaching me calligraphy and the lettering he did for his clients, in that time before the computer retired such skills.
-And it was precisely at that time before the technological explosion of communications that those manual techniques my father taught me served me well – very, very well!
+And it was precisely at that time before the technological explosion of communications that those manual techniques my father taught me served me well – very, very well.

 To this day, there is hardly a signature I cannot forge.
-I see clearly where each letter begins and ends, whether it is pulled by left-hander or pushed by a right-hander.
+I see clearly where each letter begins and ends, whether it is pulled by a left-hander or pushed by a right-hander.
 I see the pattern of space between letters.
 I know in a glance how much space I need to fit a line of words.

-If I had the audacity to use that dean’s signature – a curious, elaborate signature that I practiced on a sheet of paper until it flowed beautifully – I could have gone to another level of crime.
+If I had the audacity to use that dean’s signature – a curious, ornate signature that I practiced on a sheet of paper until it flowed beautifully, free-hand – I could have gone to another level of crime.
 I never had the courage.
 I finished my life of forgery right there and never again visited it until one day, some 25 years later, sitting on the floor for a Sanskrit literacy course.
 The first classes looked like a drawing class, the teacher showing how to drag the pen to write each letter, just like kindergarten.
 Just one look at each letter, however, and I saw that there was no challenge for me in writing them, whatsoever.
 The difficulty was in reading Sanskrit, which I still do dragging and out loud as if a child in kindergarten.